310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Kanata serious %}
 so, once various things had [settled], i had a lot of things to [think over] recently—

-and so, i tried to go and meet [mother].
+and so, i tried to go and meet my [mother].

 i had considered that [she] likely wanted to just be left alone, and did not even want to [see] me of all people—